 Belief in God depends on religious faith.
-Acceptance of

-and energy were employed in the creation process?"
+forms of matter and energy were employed in the creation process?"
 The

-end result of this inquiry can only be natural explanations for all natural phenomena.
-What
+end result of this inquiry can only be natural explanations for all natural

-into supernaturalism. ~ Michael
+naturalism into supernaturalism. ~ Michael

 Shermer - October 25, 2006 - The

 Many of us saw religion [before 9/11] as